defo-project/ech-dev-utils/howtos/lighttpd.md

 In the above case, the client thinks it has a session with ``baz.example.com`` but the server has returned the web page for ``example.com``.
-(That works in our test setup as the x.509 certificate for that instance has a wildcard for ``*.example.com``.
-It's unclear if that feature is worth includnig in other web servers (so it's not present in nginx or apache integrations) but it could be useful for experimentation.
+(That works in our test setup as the x.509 certificate for that instance has a wildcard for ``*.example.com``.)
+It's unclear if that "ECH only" feature is worth including in other web servers (so it's not present in nginx or apache integrations) but it could be useful for experimentation.

 ## Logs